open-telemetry/weaver/crates/weaver_forge/README.md

 the resolved semantic convention registry, allowing you to transform and manipulate the data as needed before to being processed in the template.

-For example, you can group attributes by namespace or filter out specific stability levels.
+For example, you can group attributes by root namespace or filter out specific stability levels.
 This preprocessing ensures that the data is in the correct format and structure when it is accessed within the corresponding Jinja templates.

 In the following example, the `attributes.j2` template is associated with the `semconv_grouped_attributes` JQ filter.
-This filter is applied to each object selected by the JQ filter before being delivered to the template. `semconv_grouped_attributes` returns an array of objects containing the attributes grouped by namespace.
-The `application_mode` is set to `each` so that the template is applied to each object in the array, i.e., to each group of attributes for a given namespace.
+This filter is applied to each object selected by the JQ filter before being delivered to the template. `semconv_grouped_attributes` returns an array of objects containing the attributes grouped by root namespace.
+The `application_mode` is set to `each` so that the template is applied to each object in the array, i.e., to each group of attributes for a given root namespace.

 ```yaml
 templates: